How to Use the Word-Processor NaturallySpeaking DragonPad

-Even if you have never used DragonPad, if you have used any word processor, you’ll find all the choices on the NaturallySpeaking menus and toolbars so familiar (except for the speech-related choices) that you’ll hardly need this section.
-But just in case you aren’t familiar, following are the details, as shown.
+Even if you have never used DragonPad, if you have used any word processor, you’ll find all the choices on the NaturallySpeaking menus and toolbars very familiar (except for the speech-related choices).
+But just in case you aren’t familiar, following are the details.

 Use the NaturallySpeaking menu bar and toolbar buttons as you would in any Windows program.
 As with most Windows toolbars, pause your mouse cursor over a button to see the button’s name or function.